SummaryRead the full fact sheet

 Elder abuse can affect people from all cultural backgrounds.
 While there is no evidence to suggest that there is a higher prevalence of elder abuse in culturally and linguistically diverse (CALD) communities, it may be more hidden due to shame and stigma, added language barriers, or lack of awareness about elder abuse and the options available to people experiencing it.

-The Ethnic Communities Council of Victoria has produced a short film about elder abuse, 'Within my Walls' – available in several community languages, to spread awareness of elder abuse to people in CALD communities.
+The Ethnic Communities Council of Victoria has produced a short film about elder abuse, '' – available in several community languages, to spread awareness of elder abuse to people in CALD communities.

 Where to get help